‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 Indeed, the mifepristone litigation alone has illustrated the malleability of the standing doctrine.

-Hours after the federal judge in Texas stayed the FDA’s approval of mifepristone, a federal judge in Washington ordered the FDA to make no changes to the status of mifepristone in 17 states and the District of Columbia where abortion is legal.
+Hours after the federal judge in Texas stayed the FDA’s approval of mifepristone, a federal judge in Washington state ordered the FDA to make no changes to the status of mifepristone in 17 states and the District of Columbia where abortion is legal.
 The conflicting order likely accelerated the actions of federal courts in the Texas case, but the Washington ruling also contains some suspect standing analysis.

 The judge in the Washington case “issued an order saying the agency can’t do something the agency hasn’t expressed any desire to do,” says Professor Adler.
 Typically, standing should prohibit parties from using the courts to maintain the status quo.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.